cobleg/FacilityBenchmarking/LCoE.md

 In the case without VRE, $C_{residual}=0$ and $C_{total}=C_{residual}$.

-In the case with VRE define the cost of VRE integration as the residual cost less the proportion of cost with no VRE system integration
+In the case with VRE capacity greater than zero,  define the cost of VRE integration as the residual cost less the proportion of cost with no VRE system integration

 Equation 5 :
 $$